iarambula/accesspoint/docs/docs.md

 ### Scalability considerations

-1. **Evolving Person–Entity Relationships**
+1. **Evolving Person–Organization Relationships**
-   A person’s relationship to an entity can change over time — they may switch jobs, change titles, or hold multiple roles.
+   A person’s relationship to an organization can change over time — they may switch jobs, change titles, or hold multiple roles.
 To keep the schema normalized and historically accurate, we separate:
-    - Person–Entity roles (long-term employment)
+    - Person–Organization roles (long-term employment)
     - Person–Deal roles (short-term deal participation)

 2. **Data Enrichment at Scale**